 Executing a Function

-In this article, you will learn how to execute a function.
-Copado enables you to execute a function from different places such as a Function record or a Salesforce flow.
-Let’s dig deeper into each of the options you have to run a function.
+In this article, you will learn about the different options you have to execute a function.
+Copado enables you to execute a function from different places, such as a Function record or a Salesforce flow.
+Let’s take a look at the options below:

 Leveraging System Properties

-When executing a function, system properties sent as parameters to the function get replaced based on the context.
-These properties are similar to environment variables, however, they can not only be linked to environments but also to a pipeline, a user or any object record.
+A system property is a value that is stored in Copado and can be referenced in a function.
+System properties are similar to environment variables; however, they can not only be linked to environments but also a pipeline, a user or any object record.

-For more information about all the system properties available, please check out the article System Properties.
+For more information about this feature, please check out the Dynamic Expressions article.